auth0/auth0-spa-js/MIGRATION_GUIDE.md

 ### `application/x-www-form-urlencoded` is used by default instead of `application/json`

 Auth0’s token endpoint supports both `application/x-www-form-urlencoded` and `application/json` content types.
+However, using `application/x-www-form-urlencoded` provides a small performance benefit.

 In v1 of the SDK, the default was to send request to /oauth/token using json, allowing to opt-in to use x-www-form-urlencoded by setting the `useFormData` flag to _true_.